 YSlow is a browser plugin that lets you track the performance of any site you're currently visiting.
 It doesn't give you the actual load time, but it does break down over 20 different performance criteria.
 This helps performance comparison.

 Responsiveness: By being responsive, a website can be viewed on all devices including mobile devices like Android phones. iPhone and tablets.
 Google now ranks responsive websites higher than non-responsive sites and this means your site has to be mobile friendly.
-Besides, mobile devices not attract as much 50percent of total website traffic and even more than that in some environment.
-Not having a mobile friendly website is a disadvantage as it affects user experience, increase bounce rate and reduces the confidence of users in your site especially if you run an e-commerce website.
+Besides, mobile devices do not attract as much 50percent of total website traffic and even more than that in some environments.
+Not having a mobile friendly website is a disadvantage as it affects user experience, increases bounce rate and reduces the confidence of users in your site especially if you run an e-commerce website.

 Other checks: Other relevant op-page factors you will need to check are branding, colours, images, coding, themes, website architecture, content just about anything on the site itself.
 Content is very critical especially when considered along the lines of freshness, text ratio, and originality.
-Google pays much attention to content originality s well as the word count.
+Google pays much attention to content originality as well as the word count.
 Most web pages that rank on the top 10 for searches have high text volume/word count.
 This is not to say you have to copy and paste to increase your word count.
 No!
 You have to plan and write your content to gain the attention of users and impress the search engines on the quality of your posts.

 On-page Optimisation - The Next Steps

 Keywords have become one of the most misunderstood elements of SEO.
-While some authors have played down the importance of keywords, it is our view that keywords still play an important role for as long as search outcome are still dependent on keywords.
+While some authors have played down the importance of keywords, it is our view that keywords still play an important role for as long as search outcomes are still dependent on keywords.

 Having the right mix of keywords can make much difference.
 The starting point is to begin with keyword research to understand the right keywords that are currently being used in searches.
 These will be implemented in building your content, writing page titles and page description.